 Hello everyone.
 We’re going to speak about observability.
 Who is okay with the term observability?
 Not that much?
 Okay.
 So, what’s observability?

 If I talk about logs and metrics, maybe now it speaks for you.
-Who is using a time-series database among you?
+Who among you is using a time-series database?
 Quite a bunch!
 Let’s make a vote.
 Who is using InfluxDB?
 Yeah.
 Prometheus?
 Yeah.
 OpenTSDB?
 One, okay, two.
 BigGraphite?
 Graphite?
 Not that much today.
 Yeah, okay.
 Something else, maybe, that I missed?
 Warp 10?
 Oh, okay, a few guys.
 Great.
 Who is operating HAProxy?
 Quite a bunch.
-So, there is convergence between the time-series database and the HAProxy instance, actually.
+So, there is actually a convergence between the time-series database and the HAProxy instance.

 Observability with Logs and Metrics

 The two pillars of observability are metrics and logs, but we will see that actually both are time series with different indexing strategies.
 The time-series database is really important at this stage.
 Let’s see the difference.
-HAProxy is really useful in terms of logging.
+HAProxy is really useful for logging.

 This image comes from the blog of HAProxy and shows the different things that you can get from the log.
 For example, you have counters, you have established connections, statuses.
 You have the queues, the connections.
 You have many insightful things in the log and actually it’s marvellous.
 When you operate a solution, to have this kind of information is really, really, really a good thing.

 Indexing logs has a cost and this cost can be mitigated if you extract the value inside the logs, aggregate it in real time, for example, and just flush the corresponding metrics.
 Here is the difference.
-Above you have the full log and if you want to build an index on it, you have to index different fields, etc; but if you just extract the value, for example HTTP statuses, and you count them, namely, for example, every 10 seconds, and you flush it so you know that you had five 200 codes, etc. etc. for the other example.
+Above, you have the full log, and if you want to build an index on it, you have to index different fields, etc, but if you just extract the value, for example, HTTP statuses, and you count them, namely, for example, every 10 seconds, and you flush it so you know that you had five 200 codes, etc. for the other example.
 But what you have to store at this layer is only the timestamp and the metric.
 You are sparing a lot of volume, a lot of bandwidth, a lot of things.
 It’s quite useful.

 Let’s Observe (BPE)